KTpos9/DiscordBot.netcore/README.md

 [Download](https://github.com/freyacodes/Lavalink/releases) Lavalink and run it before starting the bot or the music commands will not work.

 ### Config
-add config.json file to the root directory of the project
+add config.json file to the root directory of the project.
 ```
 {
   "token": "{your token here}",